BartgeierXC/moo-sim-interface/README.md

 # moo-sim-interface

-moo-sim-interface is a Python package for the simulation of Modelica-based models, either as FMUs [Functional Mock-up Units](https://fmi-standard.org/) or using the OpenModelica or Dymola Python APIs.
+moo-sim-interface is a Python package for the simulation of Matlab or Modelica-based models, either as FMUs [Functional Mock-up Units](https://fmi-standard.org/) or using the OpenModelica or Dymola Python APIs.
 It allows for easily configurable simulation setup, execution and evaluation via a generic text-based interface.
 Its main purpose is parallelization of simulations and parameter sweeps.
 Furthermore, it provides a generic interface for Multi-Objective-Optimization.